nimbix/jardoc/docs/apps_tutorial.md

 FROM ubuntu:latest
 ```

-Note: we did not specify any `CMD` or `ENDPOINT`.
+Note: We did not specify any `CMD` or `ENDPOINT`.
 This is on purpose, as this will be handled by a separated file later.

-Now, generate the hello_world image, tagging it as `tutorial:hello_word` (to get more details on how to build images, refer to https://docs.docker.com/engine/reference/commandline/build/):
+Now, generate the hello_world image, tagging it as `tutorial:hello_word`:

 ```
 docker build --tag="tutorial:hello_world" -f Dockerfile .
 ```
+To get more details on how to build images, refer to https://docs.docker.com/engine/reference/commandline/build/.

 Once image has been successfully created, it is possible to test it by manually executing it: